gohugoio/hugo/docs/content/en/getting-started/configuration.md

 ```
 {{% /note %}}

+## Configuration Environment Variables

+HUGO_NUMWORKERMULTIPLIER
+: Can be set to increase or reduce the number of workers used in parallel processing in Hugo.
+If not set, the number of logical CPUs will be used.

 ## Configuration Lookup Order

 Similar to the template [lookup order][], Hugo has a default set of rules for searching for a configuration file in the root of your website's source directory as a default behavior: